thecolombian/credit-risk-classification/README.md

 ### Visualization

-To visualize the classification performance, we plotted a 3D graph representing each class's precision, recall, and F1 scores (healthy and high-risk loans).
+We plotted a 3D graph representing each class's precision, recall, and F1 scores (healthy and high-risk loans) to visualize the classification performance.
 This visualization helps us understand the trade-offs between precision and recall in predicting loan status.

 Additionally, we plotted a 2D line chart to show the trends of the classification metrics, making it easier to interpret the model's effectiveness across different categories.
 These visualizations offer insights into the model's performance in various scenarios and help fine-tune loan approval decision-making strategies.